On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Excess Conservation: an example

-Importantly, if we monitored both the reversible CRN \eqref{equation:CRN1} and the irreversible CRN \eqref{equation:CRN2} spectroscopically (Fig. \ref{fig:spec1}), we would - provided spectral overlap - observe an isosbestic\cite{braslavsky_glossary_2007,kaspar_quality_2023,cohen_588_1962,scheibe_uber_1937} point for CRN \eqref{equation:CRN2}, but not for CRN \eqref{equation:CRN1}.
-This is an immediate observable consequence of an additional conservation law lowering the dimension.\footnote{Although no mention is made of conserved quantities, Cohen and Fischer have reported on this phenomenon in their work on conditions for the occurence of isosbestic points\cite{cohen_588_1962}, by arguing that while $\ce{B} \leftarrow \ce{A} \rightarrow \ce{C}$ has 2 reactions, their simultaneity still enables an isosbestic point.}
+Importantly, if we monitored both the reversible CRN \eqref{equation:CRN1} and the irreversible CRN \eqref{equation:CRN2} spectroscopically (Fig. \ref{fig:spec1}), we would - provided spectral overlap - observe distinct spectral features.
+For irreversible CRN \eqref{equation:CRN2}, in Fig. \ref{fig:spec1}b we zoom in on a region where at a specific wavelength $\lambda^*$ the total absorbance remains perfectly fixed.
+Such a feature is known as an isosbestic\cite{braslavsky_glossary_2007,kaspar_quality_2023,cohen_588_1962,scheibe_uber_1937} point, usually interpreted as a feature of $1d$ data (but see Sec. \ref{subsec:isosbesticpts} for a more complete treatment).

+Here, an isosbestic point is an immediate observable consequence of an additional conservation law lowering the dimension (number of linearly independent variables) from $d=2$ for CRN \eqref{equation:CRN1} to $d=1$ for CRN \eqref{equation:CRN2} (Sec. \ref{section:datadimension}). \footnote{Although no mention is made of conserved quantities, Cohen and Fischer have reported on this phenomenon in their work on conditions for the occurrence of isosbestic points\cite{cohen_588_1962}, by arguing that while $\ce{B} \leftarrow \ce{A} \rightarrow \ce{C}$ has 2 reactions, their simultaneity still enables an isosbestic point.
+Indeed, due to the introduction of reverse reactions, CRN \eqref{equation:CRN1} has no isosbestic points.}

-Thus, conserved quantities need not derive from (classical) stoichiometry alone.
+Thus, conserved quantities need not derive from (classical) stoichiometry alone\footnote{That is to say, in chemistry there are 'natural' choices for which reactions are described and treated as distinct.
+The stoichiometry adopted in this classical reference frame may not explain all conserved quantities if further ones arise from co-production.
+After merging reactions, however, one can also furnish a (nonclassical) stoichiometric interpretation for these laws.}.
 This forms the motivation to reinspect how conservation laws in CRNs are derived, and extend this formalism to count chemically meaningful quantities that are missed via standard approaches.